J-F-Liu/knowledge/src/Computer/vision.md

 All the epipolar lines in one image plane pass through a common point ($e_l$ and $e_r$ respectively) called the epipole, which is the projection of the optical center of the other camera.

 The epipolar plane is defined by the observed point P and the two centers of projection, $O_l$ and $O_r$; the epipoles are located at the point of intersection of the line joining the centers of projection and the two projective planes.
+Epipolar lines are the intersection of epipolar plane with image planes.

 ![](./images/epipolar_plane.png)